The Power of Investing in Friendships

-While strong relationships with both family and friends do mean greater overall health and happiness, close friendships are a better predictor of health and happiness later in life.
+While strong relationships with both family and friends are associated with greater overall health and happiness, the value placed on close friendships is a better predictor of health and happiness later in life.
 Friends are so important that strained friendships are connected with more chronic illnesses in older adults.

 The findings were a result of two studies.
 The first surveyed 270,000 people ranging from 15 to 99 years old who rated their health and happiness and the value they placed on their different connections.
 The second study surveyed 7,500 adults 50 and older about the emotional support and strain they received from relationships with family and friends.

 Chopik and other experts believe it comes down to being able to choose your friends.
 Plus, older adults tend to have more free time to spend with good company.
 “Family is still good for you,” he says, “but family activities can sometimes be, for lack of a better word, a little boring.
 Friends often engage in fun leisure activities with us.
 We elect to be part of those relationships, do fun things with them.”

 Learn more about why Sometimes Friends Are Better for Us Than Family.